 Duke Ellington married his high school sweetheart, Edna Thompson, in 1918.
 They separated in 1938 but never divorced.
-Their only son, Mercer Ellington (b.
-1919), became a well-known jazz trumpeter, composer and bandleader?
-Stevie Wonder?s pop hit ?Sir Duke? is a tribute to Duke Ellington.
+Their only son, Mercer Ellington (1919-1996), became a well-known jazz trumpeter, composer and bandleader… Stevie Wonder‘s pop hit “Sir Duke” is a tribute to Duke Ellington.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.